 You can’t put a price on the natural wonders and one-of-a-kind sites, events and activities the Olympic Peninsula offers—especially those that keep your wallet happy.
 Here are 13 fun and free Olympic Peninsula experiences.

 1. Visit Olympic National Park on a fee-free day.
-National park fees are waived on four days during the year: Martin Luther King Jr. Day in January, the first day of National Park Week in April, National Public Lands Day in September, and Veterans Day in November.
+National park fees are waived on five days during the year: Martin Luther King Jr. Day in January, the first day of National Park Week in April, Great American Outdoors Day in August, National Public Lands Day in September, and Veterans Day in November.

 2. Take a self-guided Twilight tour.
 Stop by the Forks Chamber of Commerce Visitor Center to pick up a free map and create your own Twilight.
 Be sure to take advantage of the free photo op with Bella’s red truck.